sofia100/Multilingual_project/README.md

 23. TestSet_custom.ipynb : This notebook is used to test data (fetch translations of `test_sentences_eng.txt` from 4 models) for evaluation of the models.

+24. `resultant`: has the dataframe for keeping counts and plots
+25. `others_res`: has the dataframe for keeping counts and plots for OTHERS category